grafana/beyla/docs/sources/tutorial/helm-alloy.md

 You can instrument any HTTP or HTTPS service in your Kubernetes cluster.

-Copy the following contents into a file (for example, `sampleapps.yml`) and deploy it with the command `kubectl apply -f sampleapps.yml`.
+Copy the following contents into a file, for example `sampleapps.yml`, and deploy it with the command `kubectl apply -f sampleapps.yml`.

 ```yaml